robisim74/qwik-speak/docs/inline.md

 > Note.
 Currently, only `json` files are supported as assets

-### Build using Qwik Speak Inline Vite plugin & runtime
+## Qwik Speak Inline Vite plugin & runtime
-When there are translations with dynamic keys or params, you can manage them in separate files, and add them to `runtimeAssets`:
+When there are translations with dynamic keys or params, that is, they use an identifier, you can manage them in separate files, and add them to `runtimeAssets`:

 ```typescript
 export const config: SpeakConfig = {